-Join Tāmaki-based performer Samara Alofa for a special evening of music, featuring their latest tracks from Earth Punk!, other soundscape projects, alongside an opening poetry reading by a special guest.
+Join Tāmaki-based performer Samara Alofa for a special evening of music, featuring their latest tracks from Earth Punk!, other soundscape projects, alongside a poetry reading by special guest Arihia Latham.

 ABOUT SAMARA ALOFA